852DuartePls/UNSTABLE-Spigot-VirtualStorages/README.md

 **Commands:**

 - **/backpack:** Opens the virtual backpack for players who have the appropriate permission.
+- **/backpackview <player>:** Allows the player to visualize and interact with another player's backpack.
 - **/vsreload:** Reloads permissions for VirtualStorages.
 Requires admin privileges.

 ---